Colorado Politics

 He will succeed Angie Paccione, who has led the department since 2019.

-According to a statement from the governor, Holston developed Colorado’s TechHubsNow!
-Initiative, which led to the state’s designation as one of 31 national Department of Commerce Regional Innovation Hub finalists, co-founded the Colorado Mass Timber Coalition to address the state’s healthy forest and watershed needs, and engaged in important state housing and workforce development initiatives.
+Holston developed Colorado’s TechHubsNow!
+Initiative, which led to the state’s designation as one of 31 national Department of Commerce Regional Innovation Hub finalists, according to a statement from the governor’s office.
+He also co-founded the Colorado Mass Timber Coalition, aimed at addressing the state’s forest and watershed needs.
+He also engaged in state housing and workforce development initiatives.

 Holston is currently a senior advisor at Boston Consulting Group, a Denver-based strategic management firm.
 He also served as CEO of the Greater Washington Partnership for two years and co-founded the Colorado Media Project.